ibrahimsag/read/readme.md

 The human eye can't distinguish between more than a handful of colors and picking colors for all the lines is somewhat difficult.
 But with differential brightness for resonate highlights the complexity of the figure is not an issue as long as it is a reasonable figure.
 Color can be reserved for further development like the presentation of symbolic expressions.

 Also, i tried to keep the figure visible in a separate column as the prose gets scrolled, which seems like a more fundamental issue for digital books.
-But it is impossible to argue for when the software is taken to be generic money making machines of vanishing marginal costs or simulation of absolute laws.
+But it is impossible to argue for when the software is taken to be generic money making machine of vanishing marginal costs or simulation of absolute laws.
 Proper utilization of screen space will have to wait for a new generation.

 ### Why?